Atlanta Falcons vs. Jacksonville Jaguars NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Jaguars stats and trends

+- In Jacksonville's 10 games this year, it has four wins against the spread.

-- The Jaguars have been underdogs by 2 points or more eight times this year and are 3-5 ATS in those games.
+- So far this year, the Jaguars have been installed as underdogs by a 2-point margin or more eight times and are 3-5 ATS in those contests.

 - Jacksonville's games this year have gone over the total in only two out of 10 opportunities (20%).

-- When Jacksonville picks up more than 362.3 yards, the team is 1-2 against the spread and 1-2 overall.
+- Jacksonville is 1-2 against the spread and 1-2 overall when the team piles up over 362.3 yards.

 - The Jaguars have turned the ball over eight more times (17 total) than the Falcons have forced a turnover (9) this season.